gwenhael-le-moine/x48ng/README.md

 ## What more I would like to do:

 1. clean-up further.
-   - drop use of the `verbose` variable
-   - use seperate files for x11 and sdl1 specific code
 2. split the core emulator in a lib and have the GUI use that to cleanly separate the two.
 3. have a more modern GUI in gtk4
 4. can something be merged from droid48? [ https://github.com/shagr4th/droid48 ]